What is the difference between sole and shared custody?

 One of the main challenges of getting a divorce is deciding who will get custody of the children, and when this will occur.
-A major deciding factor in this decision is whether or not both parents will have custody of the children, or if just one parent will handle the responsibility.
+A major deciding factor in this decision is whether or not both parents will have it, or if just one parent will handle the responsibility.

-As you navigate your divorce, it is important to consider the factors involved in a child custody arrangement, as well as knowing the difference between sole and shared custody.
+As you navigate your divorce, it is important to consider the factors involved in a child custody arrangement, as well as knowing the difference between sole and shared types.

-Sole custody means precisely what is sounds like.
-This type of custody is an arrangement in which only one parent or individual is granted both physical and legal custody of the child.
-Furthermore, this means that the parent given the custody is fully responsible for making legal decisions on the child’s behalf, as well as tending to their physical needs.
+Sole custody means precisely what it sounds like.
+This is an arrangement in which only one parent or individual is granted both physical and legal custody of the child.
+Furthermore, this means that the parent who has it is fully responsible for making legal decisions on the child’s behalf, as well as tending to their physical needs.

-On the other hand, shared custody means that both parents are given the right to be present in the child’s life, as well as make decisions for them.
-This type of custody decision requires the ability for the parents to communicate and do what is best for the child.
+On the other hand, shared custody means that both parents have the right to be present in the child’s life, as well as make decisions for them.
+This type of decision requires the ability of the parents to communicate and do what is best for the child.

-The ways in which you go about handling your divorce is entirely up to you and the given circumstances.
-Each couple will have different situations and therefore, the decision about custody is up to you to decide.
+The ways in which you go about handling your divorce are entirely up to you and the given circumstances.
+Each couple will have different situations and therefore, the decision about it is up to you to decide.